In this post, we interview Mark “Deaf” McGuire. A passionate traveler, he hopes to create a better world for Deaf and Hard of Hearing people.

 Keep in mind that you and the deaf traveler are both breaking down the same barrier at the same time together.
 It’s okay if either of you don’t know the language, there are other ways to communicate.
 Simply become aware of yourself and adapt as you find that perfect medium.

-If you are unsure how to start the conversation, understand that it’s okay to break the ice with this really easy question to answer.
+If you are unsure of how to start the conversation, understand that it’s okay to break the ice with this really easy question to answer.
 Ask them if they prefer lipreading, signing, or writing.
 Once you know their preference, it becomes easier for both of you to understand each other.

 It would be fantastic to see live captioning available everywhere from flight announcements to walking tours and such.
 As you can see in the picture I took during my last trip on Delta Airline, I was pleased to see they provided a text message on their screen informing me of an announcement in progress.
-I had no clue what the announcement was about but such experience was non-existent ten years ago.
+I had no clue what the announcement was about, but this experience was non-existent ten years ago.

 According to the United Nations, one out of five people have a disability.
 That’s 20 percent of the market.
-Add a traveling companion in the picture such as a coworker, family member, or a friend, that number goes up to 40 percent.
+Add a traveling companion in the picture such as a coworker, family member, or a friend, and that number goes up to 40 percent.
 By making travel more equally accessible for both people, the travel industry is able to capture a greater market than without.

-Traveling is about experiencing life outside your comfort zone.
+Traveling is about experiencing life outside of your comfort zone.
 You only have yourself to blame for holding yourself back.
 Once you let go and make that leap, you are in for an amazing world of experience.

 Did that sound cheesy?
 I can’t blame you.
 Despite traveling for over 40 years, I still experience that moment inside me where I wonder if it’s worth it or not.
 In the end, all of the experiences I’ve had have been worthwhile.

-Meeting people who share the same passion for discovering new places to enjoy, sharing the culture, and include each other in the experience.
+Meeting people who share the same passion for discovering new places to enjoy, sharing the culture, and who include each other in the experience.
 Without inclusion, everyone loses.

 I might be cheating here but I can’t travel without my backpack.
 It can hold anything I want to put in it including all the other stuff I can’t travel without.